rduplain/reqd/README.md

     0: Success
     1: General error
     2: Incorrect invocation
-    3: Bad configuration of nixd
+    3: Bad configuration of reqd
     127: Command not implemented (for use in optional recipe commands)

 ### Debugging

-nixd has a design principle to fail loudly and immediately.
+reqd has a design principle to fail loudly and immediately.
 These objectives sometimes compete.
-During development of nixd itself, if a nixd process fails at some intermediate step, "fail immediately" could lead to a quiet error.
-In this case, run `bash -x bin/nixd install` (or other subcommand) to see the trace in bash to determine where it failed.
+During development of reqd itself, if a reqd process fails at some intermediate step, "fail immediately" could lead to a quiet error.
+In this case, run `bash -x bin/reqd install` (or other subcommand) to see the trace in bash to determine where it failed.

 ---